CSTE Position Statement(s)

 Laboratory Criteria For Diagnosis

 One or more of the following three criteria (except in persons less than 18 months of age, for whom only criteria 3 would meet the case classification criteria):

 - Antibodies to hepatitis C virus (anti-HCV) screening-test-positive with a signal to cut-off ratio predictive of a true positive as determined for the particular assay as defined by CDC.
 (URL for the signal to cut-off ratios: https://www.cdc.gov/hepatitis/HCV/LabTesting.htm), OR

 - Hepatitis C virus recombinant immunoblot assay (HCV RIBA) positive, OR

-- Nucleic acid test (NAT) positive for HCV RNA (including genotype), OR
+- Nucleic acid test (NAT) for HCV RNA positive (including qualitative, quantitative or genotype testing).

-ProbableA case that is anti-HCV positive (repeat reactive) by EIA and has alanine aminotransferase (ALT or serum glutamic pyruvic transaminase [SGPT]) values above the upper limit of normal, but the anti-HCV EIA result has not been verified by an additional more specific assay or the signal to cut-off ratio is unknown.
+ProbableA case that does not meet the case definition for acute hepatitis C, is anti-HCV positive (repeat reactive) by EIA, and has alanine aminotransferase (ALT or SGPT) values above the upper limit of normal, but the anti-HCV EIA result has not been verified by an additional more specific assay or the signal to cut-off ratio is unknown.

 ConfirmedA case that is laboratory confirmed and does not meet the case definition for acute hepatitis C.

 1. Centers for Disease Control and Prevention [Internet].
 Viral Hepatitis. [cited 2010 Sept 30].
 Available from https://www.cdc.gov/hepatitis/HCV/LabTesting.htm.